ElsevierSoftwareX/SOFTX_2020_238/gstlal/doc/pages/review/gstlal_meeting_2015_01_12.md

   - Review of GRACE-DB:
     - Check live times.
     - It would be useful to have a Table of CPU usage rather than for individual nodes.
     - Currently, on-line analysis requests a headroom of 20% CPU.
 Can this be defended?
-Explore running some "nice" jobs in the background and see if this affects performace
+Explore running some `nice` jobs in the background and see if this affects performace
     - The particular event we saw had a 17 minute latency for producing sky-map: https://gracedb.ligo.org/events/view/T124866